ShreyaThapliyal/WordGuessingGame/README.md

 I'm a learing front end in web development...

 # WordGuessingGame
-Developed a responsive website game in which you have to answer a riddle and if you guessed it right you win otherwise you lose.
-For detail rules, you can view it on the game homepage.
+Developed a responsive website game in which you have to answer a riddle.
+For detailed rules, you can view it on the game homepage.

 # Deployed website link
 https://shreyathapliyal.github.io/WordGuessingGame/